moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-concepts.md

 select * from renamed
 ```

----
-title: How we style our SQL
+# How we style our SQL
-id: 2-how-we-style-our-sql
----

 ## Basics